Pedro Blanco Soto: Peruvian invasion and assassination

-A tragic death

-With his arm in a sling, Blanco was taken prisoner to the Recoleta convent where he would be killed by the guard who he guarded it on January 1, 1829.
-Pedro Blanco went down in Bolivian history as the Bolivian president who ruled for only six days, his government being the shortest of all presidents.
-According to Francisco Burdett O'Connor in his Recuerdos, the events unfolded as follows:There were rumors, of course, that General Blanco had been assassinated by the orders of the captain of the National Guard and that the first Chief of First Battalion, Colonel José Ballivian.
+With his arm in a sling, Blanco was taken prisoner to the Recoleta convent where he was killed by the guards on January 1, 1829.
+Pedro Blanco went down in Bolivian history as the president who ruled for only six days, his government being the shortest of all presidents.
+According to Francisco Burdett O'Connor in his Recuerdos, the events unfolded as follows:

+There were rumors, of course, that General Blanco had been assassinated by the orders of the captain of the National Guard and that the first Chief of First Battalion, Colonel José Ballivian.
 In fact, many suppose it that way until now in Chuquisaca; however, finding myself in Peru in the year 1836 with the Bolivian Army...
 Lieutenant Colonel Prudencio Deheza, the same one who commanded the guard corps in the Recoleta convent of Chuquisaca the night of the cruel assassination of General Blanco, told me about that tragic event as follows: The order that was posted to the guards that day was: that in case of any attempt by the cholada [the indigenous popular masses of Bolivia] to rescue the prisoner, that he not be allowed to escape with his life.
 This order was read to all the troops that made up the guard; and that same night, at midnight, the sentinel stationed in the corridor, sounded the alarm, and stated that groups of cholos were approaching the high wall in front of the convent.
 All guards armed themselves, and Deheza set up in his designated position.
 All this happened next to the cell in which the unfortunate General Blanco was imprisoned.
 With a sentinel at the door and another inside the same cell.
 At this time, Blanco was sleeping on a pallet in his cell, and hearing the noise in the corridor he was awaken.
 He was going to the door to see what was happening, when the sentinel in sight pushed him with his bayonet onto the pallet and shot him.
 The captain of the guard entered the cell and the sentinel told him that the prisoner had tried to escape; the gatekeeper also entered the cell, and shot Blanco a second time.
-Deheza then entered and finished him off with his sword.The Spanish historian Mariano Torrente, in his work dedicated to the Spanish-American wars of independence, referring in one of his passages to Blanco, would say: "it is certainly sensitive that such a commendable officer would have been successively sacrificed to the fury of those he freed".
+Deheza then entered and finished him off with his sword.

+The Spanish historian Mariano Torrente, in his work dedicated to the Spanish-American wars of independence, referring in one of his passages to Blanco, would say: "it is certainly sensitive that such a commendable officer would have been successively sacrificed to the fury of those he freed".